wp-plugins/nextgen-facebook/readme.txt

 == Description ==

-NGFB Open Graph+ adds HTML tags (Open Graph, Rich Pins, Twitter Cards) to the head section of webpages for improved Google Search results, and sharing on Facebook, Google+, Twitter, LinkedIn, Pinterest, StumbleUpon, Tumblr and many more -- an essential plugin for every WordPress website!
+NGFB Open Graph+ adds HTML tags (Open Graph, Pinterest Rich Pins, Twitter Cards) to the head section of webpages for improved Google Search results, and sharing on Facebook, Google+, Twitter, LinkedIn, Pinterest, StumbleUpon, Tumblr and many more -- an essential plugin for every WordPress website!

 = Recent Reviews =